How to Handle a Strong-Willed Child Without Constant Power Struggles

 Moms and Dads, there is nothing more challenging than a child with a strong will.
 I have kept over 100 children in my career as a childcare provider.
 Believe me, I have seen strong-willed children.
 I have loved strong-willed children.

-I have seen children that parents thought were strong-willed, that were a piece of cake.
-I have also had children I considered really challenging in my career.
+I have seen children that parents thought were strong-willed, who were a piece of cake.
+I have also had children whom I considered really challenging in my career.
 Kids that really gave me a run for my money.
 Guess what?
-I survived and so did their parents.
+I survived, and so did their parents.

 Strong-willed children often display negative behavior because they have a difficult time dealing with big feelings.
 The first thing to do is set firm boundaries and take a deep breath.
 Try to see things from the child’s point of view.